imarinfr/opi-all/README.md

 * Modularise OpiMachine.process() so Enum, Double and List are all handled consistently.
 * Add contrast, spatial frequency and defocus @Parameters to Imo.present()

-* Remove?? static Gson gson from OpiManager
-* Remove CSWriter and just use CSListener
-* Remove sendWriter and receiveWriter from CSListener
 * Add GUI elements somehow...

 * Far future: incorporate O900 and Compass into this framework